Im-Rises/GameBoyEmulator/README.md

 # GameBoyEmulator

 GameBoy Emulator developped in C++ with Visual Studio 2019 using SDL2.
-As of now there is no audio implemented and no implementation of MBC3 cartridge.
+As of now there is no audio implemented and games like Pokémon are noy playable.

 ## Images